Jackwin/verilog-axi/README.md

 ## Testing

 Running the included testbenches requires [cocotb](https://github.com/cocotb/cocotb), [cocotbext-axi](https://github.com/alexforencich/cocotbext-axi), and [Icarus Verilog](http://iverilog.icarus.com/).
 The testbenches can be run with pytest directly (requires [cocotb-test](https://github.com/themperek/cocotb-test)), pytest via tox, or via cocotb makefiles.

+## Installation Summary
+The verilog-axi depends on the myHDL's cosimulation.
+First, make sure the cosimulation is installed successfully under myHDL.
+For the cosim, icarus is preferred.

+After installing the cosim following the README.txt in `myhdl/cosimulation/icarus`, copy the `myhdl.vpi` to the `/usr/local/lib/ivl/` in Ubuntu to let the `myhdl.vpi` on the myHDL search path.
+Otherwise, it pops out the error 'myhdl: Unable to find a myhdl.vpi module on the search path'.